gbsoe/FiLotBackend/backend/docs/T7A_Temporal_Setup.md

 ## Client Configuration

-The Temporal client is initialized with TLS enabled for secure cloud connections:
+The Temporal client is initialized with TLS and API key authentication enabled for secure Temporal Cloud connections:

 ```typescript
 import { Connection, Client } from "@temporalio/client";